Morriar/csg_debug_2017/README.md

 ## Description

-In this competition, participant teams are evaluated on their ability to keep the dome running.
+In this competition, participants are evaluated on their ability to keep the dome running.

 Each team is assigned with an architecture composed of 15 essential systems like